ivmai/bdwgc/docs/macros.md

 for objects allocated with the debugging allocator.
 If all objects are allocated through `GC_MALLOC()` with `GC_DEBUG` defined, this allows the client to determine how particular or randomly chosen objects are reachable for debugging/profiling purposes.
-The `gc_backptr.h` interface is implemented only if this is defined.
+The `gc_backptr.h` file interface is implemented only if this is defined.

 `GC_ASSERTIONS` - Enables some internal assertion checking in the collector.